AI-and-Blockchain/F23_BakedBliss/README.md

 # Implementation & Stack
 ## Blockchain
 We establish a Ethereum connection on our app and run our Solidity smart contracts for data entries, purchases, and selling of recipe data.
 User's data entries are uploaded to a peer-to-peer network using IPFS.
+Users may also request to modify an existing recipe, by adding a new version of the same title for people to view.
 ## AI
 ### User Recommendation System
 We will train an AI model to make good recipe recommendations using a Matrix-Factorization Algorithm in listing users and their ratings/interactions of recipes as part of a matrix.
 Explicit data will be collected where Users can rate recipes they've viewed or purchased and use their viewing records on the IPFS system to process trustworthy data in training this model.